-So, to sum up, if you want to visit the Chambord, Cheverny, Chaumont, Chenonceau, Blois and Amboise castles, you will need at least three full days based in Blois: Chambord and Cheverny the first day (Wednesday, Saturday or Sunday except in July and August), Chaumont and Blois the second day (Saturday or Sunday, except in July and August) and Chenonceau and Amboise the third day.
+So, to sum up, if you want to visit the Chambord, Cheverny, Chaumont, Chenonceau, Blois and Amboise castles, you will need at least three full days based in Blois: Chambord and Cheverny the first day (Wednesday, Saturday or Sunday except from mid-July to end of August when the day doesn’t matter), Chaumont and Blois the second day (Saturday or Sunday, except from mid-July to end of August when the day doesn’t matter) and Chenonceau and Amboise the third day.
 If you are interested in also visiting Villandry and Azay le Rideau, Tours would be a good second base.

 There is another way to visit the châteaux – by bike.
 A network of bike paths links up all the châteaux and towns in the Loire Valley.
 Once again, Blois is a good base for Chambord, Cheverny, Chaumont and Beauregard, with comfortable distances, but Amboise would be a better base for Chenonceau.